-On the island there is much talk about the latest Eleuthera developments, meaning development of new resorts and projects that have come to a stand-still due to the global economic situation.
+On the island there was much talk about the various Eleuthera developments, meaning development of new resorts and projects.
+Several of them have come to a stand-still due to the global economic situation.

 It is a 430-acre uninhabited island approximately 190 miles east of Miami near Harbor Island and North Eleuthera Island.

 Construction has started in 2007.
 Projected Investment was US$ 500 million.
 This was supposed to be a very exclusive, super high-end island.

 Here is an aerial photo of the natural harbor...